ASUS ROG Flow X13 review: The most powerful 13-inch 2-in-1 laptop with gaming DNA

 |ASUS ROG Flow X13 (Performance mode)||4231 | 542||1526 | 228||130.35fps||7455 | 1413||5888||1457||2995||1756||3546||7299|

-As for gaming, I was only able to test the laptop with the onboard NVIDIA GeForce GTX 1650, which is a low-to-mid-range card.
-Surprisingly it managed to hold up well in certain first-person shooters.
+As for gaming, the entry-level NVIDIA GeForce GTX 1650 manages to hold up well in certain first-person shooters.
 For instance, I was able to get close to 85-90fps on Apex Legends with all the graphics settings pulled down.
 Rise of the Tomb Raider would go up to 30-35fps on the maximum settings and about 55fps at the lowest settings, while Star Wars Jedi Fallen Order went up 70fps average on the lowest graphics settings and V-Sync off.
 Essentially, the gaming performance on the laptop is not groundbreaking, but it isn’t terrible either.
 In fact, it’s the best gaming experience that you can get on a slim notebook of this size and thickness.
-Of course, adding the prowess of the RTX 3080 via the ROG XG Mobile would completely change the scenario.
-Another point to note is that I couldn’t fully appreciate the gaming experience since I was limited to a 60Hz refresh rate display.
+Of course, adding the prowess of the RTX 3080 via the ROG XG Mobile completely changes the scenario giving you a considerable boost in graphics performance.

-What did concern me was the limited perforations at the bottom for the fans to pull in fresh air.
+Another concern about the laptop is the limited perforations at the bottom for the fans to pull in fresh air.
 However, the thermals are mostly in control as I didn’t see the CPU go beyond 90.8 degrees celsius or the GPU go over 72 degrees celsius during various tasks.
 The laptop does get hot right above the center of the keyboard while the palm rests go a little warm while gaming.
-ASUS suggests that you can get the best performance out of this laptop in tent mode as it enables uninterrupted airflow from the bottom and exhaust vents.
+ASUS suggests that you can get the best performance out of this laptop in tent mode as it enables uninterrupted airflow for the internal cooling fans.

 The internal SSD is a Western Digital PC SN530 NVMe SSD that supports PCIe Gen3 x4 interface and offers speeds of up to 2,400MBps, which isn’t the fastest one around but is fast enough for most workloads including gaming.
 I quickly confirmed the peak read and write speeds by running CrystalDiskMark.